unixcommerce/Craigslist-Ok-to-Contact/README.md

 # Duplicate send issue corrected.
 This was due to an issue updating database permissions
-# Also, early terminatation will trigger gracefull exit while updating database.
+# Also, early termination will trigger graceful exit while updating database.